dano5342/MS3_CookBook/README.md

 ### Acknowledgements
 As a student of Code Institute, I'd like to thank my mentor for his help on the project scope and minor testing during our calls
 From the other students I'd like to thank Shane Muirhead, as he explained some of the documentation surrounding indexing for text search with mongo db and helped me with the logic for this, and password hashing differences.
+I also asked a question on [Stack Overflow](https://stackoverflow.com/questions/57594570/parsing-from-wtforms-into-an-array-in-mongodb?noredirect=1#comment101664057_57594570) However this was answered by myself, and did not end up making into the final version.
 ##### Guides
 I'd like to also acknowledge Miguel Grinbergs Flask Mega Tutorial for his amazing guide for a CRUD Blog site, whilst not fully read through it certainly helped in some aspects of the build.
 [Corey Schafer](https://www.youtube.com/user/schafer5) and [PrettyPrinted](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ)'s Videos were exceptionally helpful during the building of this project.